SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Screenshots ==

-01. WPSSO JSON settings page with options for site name, alternate name, logo, banner, image size, and Schema types for posts, pages, custom post types, etc.
+01. WPSSO JSON settings page with options for the site name, alternate name, logo, banner, image sizes, Schema types, and much more.
-02. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Article.
+02. WPSSO JSON options in the Document SSO metabox for the https://schema.org/Article type (Premium version).

 == Changelog ==